OMR-Research/MeasureDetector/README.md

 # Running the training

-Before starting the training, you need to change the paths, according to your system

-- in the configuration, you want to run, e.g. `configurations/faster_rcnn_inception_resnet_v2_atrous_muscima_pretrained_reduced_classes.config`
+Before starting the training, you need to change the paths in the configuration, you want to run, e.g. `configurations/faster_rcnn_inception_resnet_v2_atrous_muscima_pretrained_reduced_classes.config`

 To start the training: